Coprela/CompareSet/README.md

 The comparison function automatically runs multiple passes starting from a strict IoU threshold of ``1.0`` and gradually decreasing it by ``0.05`` until no new differences are detected.
 This ensures small positional variations do not generate false positives while still highlighting relevant changes.
+The ``comparar_pdfs`` helper exposes a ``pos_tol`` parameter controlling the allowed displacement (in points) before a moved element is considered a change;
+the default value of ``3`` skips shifts that are not visually noticeable.

 ## Legacy C++ engine